korcsmarosgroup/gut-COVID/readme.md

 ## Getting started - Original Gut-COVID pipeline

 You can have any information about this pipeline inside the "pipeline" folder.

+The input R object file for this pipeline is too big to store on github, so there is a link here, from where you can download it: https://nbicloud-my.sharepoint.com/:f:/g/personal/boharb_nbi_ac_uk/EpyKV4t0_jpGo1y1k76dcD0B7gfZf2Fe8ifUnx17l19d8w?e=ntroFH
+Password is: gutcovid2022
+For the original pipeline run, you should download the *COVID19_Oct.rds* file.
+After you downloaded it, you have to copy it to the *gutcovid/deploy/pipeline/input_file* folder, which is originally an empty folder (important, that you have to do it before starting the bash script, so not inside the docker container!).

 To run the dockerised environment for the project, you have to run the following command:
 ```